dillonkearns/elm-pages-3-alpha-starter/README.md

 I hope for this to be the easiest way to execute a pure Elm file from the command-line, and pull in data (like reading files or environment variables) or performing effects (like writing files, logging, or performing HTTP requests).

-This is done using `elm-pages`' [DataSource](https://package.elm-lang.org/packages/dillonkearns/elm-pages-v3-beta/latest/DataSource) API.
-Using [`DataSource.Port`](https://package.elm-lang.org/packages/dillonkearns/elm-pages-v3-beta/latest/DataSource-Port), you can define async JavaScript functions that execute in NodeJS.
-They receive JSON data, and send back JSON data, and they execute in parallel to other DataSource's, leveraging Node's strength for parallel I/O operations.
+This is done using `elm-pages`' [BackendTask](https://package.elm-lang.org/packages/dillonkearns/elm-pages-v3-beta/latest/BackendTask) API.
+Using [`BackendTask.Port`](https://package.elm-lang.org/packages/dillonkearns/elm-pages-v3-beta/latest/BackendTask-Port), you can define async JavaScript functions that execute in NodeJS.
+They receive JSON data, and send back JSON data, and they execute in parallel to other BackendTask's, leveraging Node's strength for parallel I/O operations.

 ## Setup Instructions